Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Enable MDC with a custom workspace/README.md

-# Onboard a new subscription to MDC with custom log analytics workspace by PowerShell
+# Onboard a new subscription to Microsoft Defender for Cloud with a custom log analytics workspace using PowerShell

 **Author  : Rotem Simhi**
 **Reviewer: Shay Amar**